knstvk/akkount/README.md

 Features
 --------

-In short the application solves two problems:
+In short, the application solves two problems:
  1. It shows the current balance by all accounts: cash, credit cards, deposits, debts, etc.
  2. It can generate a report by expense and income categories that shows where the money came from and what they were spent on in some period of time.